jeroenmaes/jeroenmaes.github.io/content/blog/2026-01-19-adding-matter-to-my-home-assistant-setup.md

 - widely used in the Home Assistant community
 - solid Thread support once flashed with the right firmware
 - easy to plug into an existing HA box (NUC, mini PC, Raspberry Pi, etc.)
+- dual radio that supports in theory both Zigbee and Thread (not tested for now)

 ## Step 2: Flash the firmware